Pita rolls are the perfect homemade bread to comfort you when life gets a little crazy. Warmed up and slathered with butter, there’s not much better!

-Have I mentioned I welcome crazy into my life?
+Have I mentioned that I welcome craziness into my life?
 I could go into a list of reasons why this is oh so very true, but instead I’ll just tell you what’s happening this week at the ranch.

 I’m dog sitting.

-That’s right, I decided Handsome’s 70 pound attention hogging mutt and my two cats weren’t enough and volunteered us to watch a very energetic rottweiler.
-Golda is a very excited 2 year old 90 pound gorgeous pup and she’s going to destroy my house (not at all on purpose, just based on the laws of physics – and object in motion and all).
+That’s right, I decided Handsome’s 70 pound, attention-hogging mutt and my two cats weren’t enough.
+I volunteered us to watch a very energetic rottweiler.
+Golda is a very excited 2 year old, 90 pound gorgeous pup, and she’s going to destroy my house.
+Not at all on purpose, just based on the laws of physics – an object in motion and all.
 All of this is new to her, so I’m sure it will level out in a few days but right now…. omg.
 What was I thinking?

-As I type this, Handsome is doing a happy dance somewhere as his point is proven that our house would be unable to handle two large dogs.
-There, happy? :p
+As I type this, Handsome is doing a happy dance somewhere, his point proven that our house would be unable to handle two large dogs.
+There… happy? :p

 Don’t get me wrong – I’m loving having her, and would not have wanted her owner to have to board her for a week.
 It’s just an adjustment period and I’m using this blog space to vent.
 Golda really is adorable and I’m hoping her burst of energy peps up Marble a bit.